AyushKatiyar13/Simple-calculator-using-PY/README.md

 ### Detailed Breakdown

-1. Importing Modules:
+1. **Importing Modules**:
    ```python
    from tkinter import E
    ```
-   This line imports the constant `E` from the `tkinter` module.
-Although `tkinter` is typically used for creating graphical user interfaces (GUIs), in this script, the `E` import is unnecessary and can be omitted.
+   - This line imports the constant `E` from the `tkinter` module.
+However, in this script, `tkinter` is unnecessary and can be removed.

-2. Infinite Loop:
+2. **Infinite Loop**:
    ```python
    while True:
    ```
-   This starts an infinite loop to keep the program running until the user decides to exit.
+   - This initiates an infinite loop to keep the calculator running until the user decides to exit.

-3. User Instructions:
+3. **User Instructions**:
    ```python
    print("_____HELLO USER_____")
    print(   )